panigrahip/3GPPDecoder/README.md

 3GPPDecoder is developed using QT and main programming language is C++.
 To build the decoder program open the 3GPP Decoder.pro using QT Create and build it inside the environment.

 On Debian (apt based package systems) install qmake and qt development files:

 $> sudo apt-get install qt5-qmake libqt4-dev

-run qmake to create a Makefile
+run qmake to create a Makefile:

 $> qmake

-run make
+run make:

 $> make

 ## How to get the Setup file